akshanshgusain/january/README.md

 ```bash
 ./january-cli new github.com/your_username/your-repository_name
 ```
-This command creates a new project folder named **your-repository-name**.
+This command creates a new project directory named **your-repository-name**.
-After creating the project move the CLI to the project folder :
+After creating the project move the CLI to the project directory :

 ```bash
 mv ./january-cli ./your-repository-name
 ```
-and cd into the project folder:
+and cd into the project directory:
 ```bash
 cd your-repository-name/
 ```